Production (album)

 Production is the second studio album by French record producer and songwriter Mirwais, released on 20 April 2000 through Naïve in Europe.

 Background

 Mastering was done at The Exchange, London, by Simon Davey, except "Disco Science", mastered by Nilesh Patel.

-Release and Promotion
+Release and promotion

-Music video
+Music videos

 Several music videos were released for Production.
-"Disco Science" was directed by French photographer/artist Stéphane Sednaoui in 1999 and released the same year.
+"Disco Science" was directed by French artist and photographer Stéphane Sednaoui in 1999 and released the same year.

-The second video, for "Naïve Song", was directed by the photographer Jean Baptiste Mondino during 2000.
+The second video, for "Naïve Song", was directed by the photographer Jean-Baptiste Mondino during 2000.

 Stéphane Sednaoui directed another video for "I Can't Wait", which was released as the third single.

 Mirwais Remixed

 In 2008, Naive Records released Mirwais Remixed, a remix album which came included the original album, with all singles remixed by different artists.
-Remixers include Giorgio Moroder, Joey Negro, Dave Clark, Shakedown, Thin White Duke, Les Rythmes Digitales and Olav Basovsky.
+Remixers include Giorgio Moroder, Joey Negro, Dave Clarke, Shakedown, Thin White Duke, Les Rythmes Digitales and Olav Basoski.

 The song "Disco Science" was used during a hare coursing scene in the film Snatch.